ibm-cloud-docs/watson-knowledge-studio/annotate-documents.md

   - Dictionaries of terms that are to be treated as equivalent terms in your domain content.

 - Creating a corpus of documents that are representative of your domain content.
 - Pre-annotating documents based on the dictionaries that you add to a {{site.data.keyword.watson}} {{site.data.keyword.knowledgestudioshort}} workspace.
-After you create a machine-learning annotator, you can use the annotator to pre-annotate new documents that you add to the corpus.
-Pre-annotation is a process of machine-annotating a document to the extent possible before a machine-learning model is available to do so.
+After you create a machine learning annotator, you can use the annotator to pre-annotate new documents that you add to the corpus.
+Pre-annotation is a process of machine-annotating a document to the extent possible before a machine learning model is available to do so.
 Pre-annotation can reduce human-annotation labor by replacing some human annotation creation with mere verification of the correctness of machine annotation.
 - Dividing documents among human annotators, who then use the {{site.data.keyword.knowledgestudiofull}} Ground Truth Editor tool to manually add annotations to small sets of documents.
 - Comparing the human annotation results and resolving conflicts.
 Adjudication in this phase is needed to ensure accurate and consistently annotated documents are promoted to ground truth, where they can be used to train and test a machine annotator.